Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # January 24th - Auto Messages
 ## Added
 * Added new recurring "Auto Message" system!
+* Added new `/setup toggle-autopublish` command to quickly and easily toggle the auto-publish status of the current channel.

 # January 23rd - Support Ticket Customization
 ## Changed